 - a.
 Understand the concept of ethics and how it is different from morality. - b.
 Distinguish problematic religious community behavior. - c.
 Explore ways of nurturing regular personal spiritual practice. - d.
-Articulate a personal ethical code congruent with personal theology.
+Articulate a personal ethical code congruent with your theology.

-Module 3: Diversity & Culture; Sexuality
+Module 3: Diversity, Culture and Sexuality